 The Web of Science editorial team must have full access to the published content with all necessary permissions to view that content.
 The Web of Science will provide IP ranges if needed.
 Alternatively, publishers may provide a non-expiring username and password.
-For print-only books, access to a digitized version of the content must be arranged.
+For print-only proceedings, access to a digitized version of the content must be arranged.

-Priority will be given to books presented in English; however, books presented in other languages will be considered if they are of interest to a sufficiently broad research community.
 Cited references, names, and affiliations must be published in Roman script to allow rapid, accurate indexing, and easy comprehension by our global users.

 Clarity of Language